damponsah20/CDSAPI/README.md

-Script for downloading data from ERA5
+Script for downloading data from ERA5 using CDSAPI